Canop/broot/website/docs/index.md

 If you start broot with the `--whale-spotting` option (or its shortcut `-w`), you get a mode tailored to "whale spotting" navigation, making it easy to determine what files or folders take space.

+Sizes, dates, files counts, are computed in the background, you don't have to wait for them when you navigate.

 ![size](img/20201020-whale-spotting.png)

 And you keep all broot tools, like filtering or the ability to delete or open files and directories.